RakhithJK/python-telegram-bot-python-telegram-bot-wiki/Webhooks.md

 There actually is a third requirement: a HTTP server to listen for webhook connections.
 At this point, there are several things to consider, depending on your needs.

 ### The integrated webhook server
-The `python-telegram-bot` library ships a custom HTTP server, that is tightly integrated in the `telegram.ext` module and can be started using `Updater.start_webhook`/`Application.run_webhook`.
+The `python-telegram-bot` library ships a custom HTTP server that is tightly integrated in the `telegram.ext` module and can be started using [`Updater.start_webhook`](https://docs.python-telegram-bot.org/en/stable/telegram.ext.updater.html#telegram.ext.Updater.start_webhook)/[`Application.run_webhook`](https://docs.python-telegram-bot.org/en/stable/telegram.ext.application.html#telegram.ext.Application.run_webhook).
 This webserver also takes care of decrypting the HTTPS traffic.
 It is probably the easiest way to set up a webhook.

-However, there is a limitation with this solution.
-Telegram currently only supports four ports for webhooks: *443, 80, 88* and *8443.* As a result, you can only run a **maximum of four bots** on one domain/IP address with the integrated server.
+However, there is a limitation to this solution.
+Telegram currently only supports four ports for webhooks: *443, 80, 88* and *8443.* As a result, you can only run **a maximum of four bots** on one domain/IP address with the integrated server.

 If that's not a problem for you (yet), you can use the code below (or similar) to start your bot with a webhook.
 The `listen` address should either be `'0.0.0.0'` or, if you don't have permission for that, the public IP address of your server.
 The port can be one of `443`, `80`, `88` or `8443`.
 It is recommended to set a secret token in the `secret_token` parameter, so no one can send fake updates to your bot. `key` and `cert` should contain the path to the files you generated [earlier](#creating-a-self-signed-certificate-using-openssl).
 The `webhook_url` should be the actual URL of your webhook.
 Include the `https://` protocol in the beginning, use the domain or IP address you set as the FQDN of your certificate and the correct port and URL path.